Work Visa rules get shake-up.

 Already accredited?
 Your business does not need to do anything right now.

 We are happy to give advice to your HR team or any staff affected by these changes.
-Call Malcolm Pacific Immigration and ask for Lukas Sousa or Rebecca Hassold.
+Call Malcolm Pacific Immigration and ask for Lukas Sousa or send him a message below.

 Work visa holders

-Already hold a work visa ?
-You do not need not do anything until it is time to renew your work visa.
+Already hold a work visa?
+You do not need do anything until it is time to renew your work visa.
 Take advice at least 3 months before your work visa expires.

 Free phone 0800 800 612 within New Zealand